On the Symmetries of Deep Learning Models and their Internal Representations: Experimental Details

 \subsection{Stitching Experiments}

-We began by training 5 pairs of independently initialized models (hence 10 independently initialized models total) for each of the following architectures: \begin{enumerate}[(i)] \item Myrtle CNN: a simple 5-layer feed-forward CNN with batch normalization. \item ResNet20: a ResNet tailored to the CIFAR10 dataset (numbers of channels are \(16, 32, 64\) respectively in the 3 residual blocks). \item ResNet18: an ImageNet-style ResNet adapted to the input size of CIFAR10 --- much wider than the above (numbers of channels are \(64, 128, 256\) respectively in the 3 residual blocks). \end{enumerate} More detailed architecture schematics are included in \cref{fig:arch-mCNN,fig:arch-rn20,fig:arch-rn18}.

-All models were trained for 50 epochs using the Adam optimizer with PyTorch's default settings.
-We use a batch size of 32, initial learning rate \(0.001\) and 4 evenly spaced learning rate drops with factor \(0.5\).
-We augment data with random resized cropping and left-right flips, and we save the weights with best validation accuracy.

-For stitching layers, we train for 20 epochs with batch size 32 and learning rate \(0.001\) (with no drops), however we use SGD with momentum 0.9 (we found Adam interacted in complicated ways with the PGD algorithm described in \cref{sec:approxoptperm} below, even after following some \href{https://datascience.stackexchange.com/questions/31709/adam-optimizer-for-projected-gradient-descent}{helpful advice from the Internet}\footnote{https://datascience.stackexchange.com/questions/31709/adam-optimizer-for-projected-gradient-descent}).
+For stitching layers, we train for 20 epochs with batch size 32 and learning rate \(0.001\) (with no drops), however we use vanilla SGD with no momentum (we found the approximate second-order and/or momentum aspects of Adam interacted in complicated ways with the PGD algorithm described in \cref{sec:approxoptperm} below, even after following some \href{https://datascience.stackexchange.com/questions/31709/adam-optimizer-for-projected-gradient-descent}{helpful advice from the Internet}\footnote{https://datascience.stackexchange.com/questions/31709/adam-optimizer-for-projected-gradient-descent}).
 Augmentation is described in the previous paragraph.

 We parameterize reduced rank 1-by-1 convolutions as a composition of 2 1-by-1 convolutions, with \(\mathtt{in\_channels, out\_channels} = \mathtt{in\_channels, rank}\) and \(\mathtt{rank, in\_channels}\) respectively.
 In contrast to \cite{Bansal2021RevisitingMS} we omit both batch norm and bias from stitching layers (to stick closely to the statement of \cref{thm:min-stitch}).